damn/Fullmoon/README.md

 # [API Docs](https://damn.github.io/clojure.world/)

+# License

-# Code Licensed under MIT License.
+## Code Licensed under MIT License

-# Asset license

-The assets used are proprietary and not open source.
+## The assets used are proprietary and not open source

 * Tilesets by https://winlu.itch.io/
 * Creatures, Items, Skill-Icons,FX and other assets by https://www.oryxdesignlab.com
 * Cursors from Leonid Deburger https://deburger.itch.io/
+* The font exocet is open source